-You can have your Nest thermostat make a clicking sound when you turn the ring.
+You can get your Nest thermostat to make a clicking sound when you turn the ring.

 Press the ring to turn the clicking sound on or off.

-In the Date & Time menu, you can set your Nest thermostat’s clock to show you the time in a 12 hour or 24 hour format.
+In the Date and time menu, you can set your Nest thermostat’s clock to show you the time in a 12-hour or 24-hour format.

-The current language you chose during setup is shown here.
-If you want, you can choose a different language from the list below.
+The current language that you chose during setup is shown here.

 How to change the language of your Nest thermostat